bdkinc/knex-ibmi/README.md

 UsageCount=1
 ```

 If that still doesn't work, then unixodbc is probably looking for the config files in the wrong directory.
 A common case is that the configs are in `/etc` but your system expects them to be somewhere else.
-In such case, override the path unixodbc looks in via the `ODBCSYSINI` and `ODBCINI` environment variables.
+In such a case, override the path unixodbc looks in via the `ODBCSYSINI` and `ODBCINI` environment variables.
 E.g., `ODBCINI=/etc ODBCSYSINI=/etc`.